cue-lang/cue/doc/tutorial/basics/scopes.md

 enclosing scope.

-If no field matches the reference within the file, it may match a top-level field of the same package.
+If no field matches the reference within the file, it may match a top-level field defined in any other file of the same package.

 If there is still no match, it may match a predefined value.